adambkehl/cse15l-lab-reports/lab-report-2.md

     static variables are their updated values of `num = 2` and `str = 1.
 Hello`.
 - How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
-  - We append to the static string a newline if it's not the first row, then the number of the entry, then the string passed as the query parameter.
-Then we increment the row counter number.
+  - We append to the static string a newline since it's not the first row, then the number of the entry, then the string passed as the query parameter.
+Then we increment the row counter number again.
 The result is `str = 1.
     Hello\n2.
 How are you`
     and `num = 3`.

 ### Part 2

-#### Private key on local computer:
+#### Private key on local computer: `/c/Users/adamb/.ssh/id_rsa`

 ![private key screenshot](images/lab2/ls private key.png)

-#### Public key on server:
+#### Public key on server: `/home/.ssh/authorized_keys`

 ![public key screenshot](images/lab2/ls public key.png)